geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``SetupTemplateRundir``
-     - Copy run directory files from GEOS-Chem and modify with information from ``config.yml``.
+     - Boolean to create a GEOS-Chem run directory and modify it with settings from ``config.yml``.
    * - ``SetupSpinupRun``
-     - Setup the run directory for the spin-up simulation.
+     - Boolean to set up a run directory for the spinup-simulation by copying the template run directory and modifying the start/end dates, restart file, and diagnostics.
    * - ``SetupJacobianRuns``
-     - Setup run directories for N+1 simulations (one reference simulation, plus N sensitivity simulations for the N state vector elements).
-       Output of these simulations will be used to construct the Jacobian.
+     - Boolean to set up run directories for N+1 simulations (one reference simulation, plus N sensitivity simulations for the N state vector elements) by copying the template run directory and modifying the start/end dates, restart file, and diagnostics.
+Output from these simulations will be used to construct the Jacobian.
    * - ``SetupInversion``
-     - Setup the inversion directory containing scripts needed to perform the inverse analysis; inversion results will be saved here.
+     - Boolean to set up the inversion directory containing scripts needed to perform the inverse analysis; inversion results will be saved here.
    * - ``SetupPosteriorRun``
-     - Setup the run directory for the posterior simulation.
+     - Boolean to set up the run directory for the posterior simulation by copying the template run directory and modifying the start/end dates, restart file, and diagnostics.

 Run modules
 ~~~~~~~~~~~
-These settings turn on/off (``true`` / ``false``) different steps of the inversion.
+These settings turn on/off (``true`` / ``false``) different steps for running the inversion.

 .. list-table::
    :widths: 30, 70
    :class: tight-table

    * - ``RunSetup``
-     - Run the setup script (``setup_imi.sh``), including selected setup modules above.
+     - Boolean to run the setup script (``setup_imi.sh``), including selected setup modules above.
    * - ``DoSpinup``
-     - Run the spin-up simulation.
+     - Boolean to run the spin-up simulation.
    * - ``DoJacobian``
-     - Run the reference and sensitivity simulations.
+     - Boolean to run the reference and sensitivity simulations.
    * - ``DoInversion``
-     - Run the inverse analysis code.
+     - Boolean to run the inverse analysis code.
    * - ``DoPosterior``
-     - Run the posterior simulation.
+     - Boolean to run the posterior simulation.

 IMI preview
 ~~~~~~~~~~~